 Following you will see a listing of each US State with a link to view the state primary odds, dates and other relevant information for each of them.
 Once polling figures are circulating, we will also provide a look at those as well.

-The betting odds for state primaries associated with the 2020 Presidential election will become more active once the political season is in full swing.
+The betting odds for state primaries associated with the 2020 Presidential election will become more active once it is clear which states are participating on the Republican side, and which candidates are still kicking on the Democrat side.
 As the United States systematically undergoes the state by state process that will ultimately determine the winner of the presidential nomination for both the Democrats and Republicans, the odds, polls, and betting lines resonate the ebb and flow of the voice of the American people.

 Not every primary or caucus is always covered at all sportsbooks.
 Also please keep in mind that the data on this calendar is subject to change according to the regulations and policies of each state.
 We will do our best to always keep it updated.
 State pages will also include information on relevant Senate and House of Representative elections, as well as any Gubernatorial races.
 The 2020 state general elections will see a total of 31 Congressional seats up for grabs?